Codium-ai/pr-agent/docs/docs/overview/data_privacy.md

 - When using PR-Agent Pro 💎, hosted by CodiumAI, we will not store any of your data, nor will we use it for training.
 You will also benefit from an OpenAI account with zero data retention.

-- For certain clients, CodiumAI-hosted PR-Agent Pro will use CodiumAI’s proprietary models — if this is the case, you will be notified.
+- For certain clients, CodiumAI-hosted PR-Agent Pro will use CodiumAI’s proprietary models.
+If this is the case, you will be notified.

 - No passive collection of Code and Pull Requests’ data — PR-Agent will be active only when you invoke it, and it will then extract and analyze only data relevant to the executed command and queried pull request.